Tuesday, September 16, 2025

 MY THOUGHTS:

-Many thanks to William Morrow and to NetGalley for this ARC for review.
+Thanks to St. Martin's Press and Minotaur Books as well as NetGalley for this ARC for review.
 This is my honest opinion.

 ABOUT THE AUTHOR: